 - Side-mounted fingerprint sensor

-- Quad speakers, Dolby Vision/ Atmos, supports stylus (magnetic), IR blaster
+- Quad speakers, Dolby Vision/ Atmos, supports stylus (magnetic, sold separately), IR blaster

 - Xiaomi HyperOS 2, Android 15